WIND BAND CONDUCTING AND MUSIC EDUCATION SYMPOSIUM

 Green Music Center at Sonoma State University

-The Sonoma State University Department of Music announces the second annual Summer Band Conducting and Music Education Symposium June 23-27, 2014 at the Green Music Center on the beautiful campus of Sonoma State University.
+The Sonoma State University Department of Music announces the third annual Summer Band Conducting and Music Education Symposium June 15-19, 2015 at the Green Music Center on the beautiful campus of Sonoma State University.

 Join us to further develop your skills in the art of conducting and music education pedagogy.

-Dr. Andy Collinsworth, Director of Bands and Music Education at Sonoma State University and John Alan Carnahan, Director of Bands and Director of the Bob Cole Conservatory of Music at California State University, Long Beach, will collaborate to provide high school and middle school band directors opportunities to sharpen their conducting skills and music education pedagogy.
+Dr. Andy Collinsworth, Director of Bands and Music Education at Sonoma State University and Allan McMurray, Distinguished Professor and Professor of Conducting Emeritus at the University of Colorado, will collaborate to provide high school and middle school band directors with opportunities to sharpen their conducting skills and music education pedagogy.

 Participants will have the opportunity to conduct a live wind ensemble and receive critical feedback and suggestions from clinician.